Every time I do the grocery shopping I can’t help but be surprised at the cost of fruit and vegetables; after all we can grow these things ourselves.

 That officers roll out a method/policy where residents are granted permission to grow appropriate food on their street verge.

 Why shouldn’t people be able to grow a veggie patch, or similar, on the verge?
-There needs to be limitations on the height of any plants so that there is no visual impediment for neighbouring cars pulling out onto the road, so corn is not appropriate.
+There needs to be limitations on the height of any plants so that there is no visual impediment for neighbouring cars pulling out onto the road, so corn may not be appropriate.
 But other than that it makes sense to allow this verge land to be used in a productive way; this is especially the case with all the urban in-fill which is occurring as residents often have no land available to grow food.
-As a student of economics, I believe in utilising scare resources, such as land and water, to their full potential.
+As a student of economics, I believe in utilising scarce resources, such as land and water, to their full potential.

 I am hoping that the City will initiate a simple, red-tape free, process where households either have blanket approval or apply for permission and accept any rules which the City officers believe are necessary.
 I’d like this concept embraced and promoted by the City.